avinashpaul2022/qlora-medical-captioning/README.md

 ### **Project Description**

 This project focuses on leveraging **QLoRA (Quantized Low-Rank Adaptation)** to fine-tune the **BLIP-large multimodal model** for the specialized task of generating accurate medical image captions.
 The core objective is to adapt a large, 1.8-billion-parameter model to a new domain without requiring high-end hardware.
 The project successfully demonstrates how this method can produce medically relevant and descriptive captions while maintaining an exceptionally low VRAM footprint for both training and inference.
+Image: Chest X-Ray

+Base Model Caption: "A close-up shot of a black and white image."

+Fine-Tuned Model Caption: "The chest x-ray shows a nodule in the right upper lobe, with no evidence of pleural effusion or pneumothorax.
+The heart size is within no
 ### **1. Problem Statement**

 * **VRAM Constraint:** The central challenge was a hard VRAM limit of **4 GB** on a consumer-grade laptop GPU, making traditional fine-tuning of large models unfeasible.